 Keep track of your portfolio with a quick glance view so you can get on with your day.

-Enter different market transactions and the tracker will automatically convert it to your base currency.
+Enter different market transactions and the tracker will automatically convert them to your base currency.

 Track every transaction you make across all your portfolio accounts.
 Whether you’re buying, selling, or receiving a dividend.